 A common complaint among new ventless owners is that the flame looked spectacularly better on the website than it does in their living room.
 Anyone can Photoshop a flame onto a log set, but a ventless unit can never look that way in real life.
 When a unit is vented, the fire is lush and dances between the logs like a wood fire.
 With ventless units, the burner must be completely seperated from the log set to allow the flow of oxygen.
 Not only this, but the lack of a flue (and thus an established draft) results in flames that barely reach past the logs.

-The EPA simply does not support ventless units, no matter how well maintained.
-They are already completely outlawed in California, and will likely become illegal throughout the rest of the country by next year.
+The EPA does not support ventless units, no matter how well maintained.
+They are already outlawed in California, Massachusetts, and Canada, and will likely become illegal throughout the rest of the country by next year.

 Worried about efficiency?
-Our vented gas units are so revolutionary they can be up to 89% efficient!
+Our vented gas inserts, stoves, and fireplaces are manufactured to be up to 89% efficient!

 Don’t want a vent to take up space?
 The experts at Dean’s can work with you to determine the most efficienct placement of a unit so there is minimal venting.
 Some units can even be vented straight out the back!

 On a budget?
-With our wide array of gas products, one of our salespeople can help you make the best decision for your price range.
+With our wide array of gas products, one of our salespeople will help you make the best decision for your price range.

 Still want a ventless unit without a shadow of doubt?
-Consider an electric unit or even one of our new EcoSmart bioethanol-fueled burners (bioethanol is a fuel based on corn and sugarcane that burns completely cleanly).
-Both of these options are virtually 100% efficient, need zero venting, often do not require extensive installation, and are most importantly safe for you and your family.
-Ask one of the experts at Dean’s to fire one up and see these safe and efficient ventless solutions for yourself!
+Consider an electric unit or an EcoSmart bioethanol-fueled burner (bioethanol is a clean-burning fuel based on corn and sugarcane).
+Both options are 100% efficient, need zero venting or fuel source connections, require no extensive installation, and are most importantly safe for your home’s air quality.
+Stop by Dean’s and see these ventless solutions fired up in person!